jsoxford/hack/index.md

 ## Where do I sign up?

 There's no need to sign up, it's free to just come along and start working on something.

 If you do want to register your idea ahead of time and see if other people want to work with you then you can register on GitHub!

+We'd like people to who do build something to register so we can share with everything what we've all achieved.
+But if you don't want to that's cool too!

 [Instructions on the register page!](register)